Ways to SEO Infographics Like a Genius

 Just remember, stuffing keywords into your meta description doesn’t help.

-It could actually hurt.
+It could hurt.

 Step #3 Optimize Keyword Placement

-As mentioned above with meta descriptions, each page on your site should be dedicated to one or two unique keywords or keyword phrases.
+As mentioned above, with meta descriptions, each page on your site should be dedicated to one or two unique keywords or keyword phrases.
 This allows you to compete on Google for more search queries and rank higher for each keyword.

 But your meta descriptions aren’t the only place you need to use your keywords.